 As physio treatment is at times required in order to allow a student to progress with their training, the National Centre has established a relationship with an external Physiotherapist.
-Under Erin's guidance, we can access treatment and diagnostic services for cases that need/would benefit from specialised treatment.
-The collaboration is designed to support and compliment the work Erin is doing with the students and teachers.
-All appointments will be made through the Degree Office following a request by Erin.
+Under Arran's guidance, we can access treatment and diagnostic services for cases that need/would benefit from specialised treatment.
+The collaboration is designed to support and compliment the work Arran is doing with the students and teachers.
+All appointments will be made through Arran.